demisto/content/Packs/ExportIndicators/Integrations/ExportIndicators/README.md

     * __Name__: a textual name for the integration instance.
     * __Indicator Query__: The query to run to update its list.
 To view expected results, you can run the following command from the Demisto CLI
     `!findIndicators query=<your query>`
     * __Outbound Format__: The default format of the entries in the service.
-Supported formats: text, json, json-seq, csv
+Supported formats: text, json, json-seq, csv, PAN-OS URL, Symantec ProxySG and McAfee Web Gateway.
     * __List Size__: Max amount of entries in the service instance.
     * __Update On Demand Only__: When set to true, will only update the service indicators via **eis-update** command.
     * __Refresh Rate__: How often to refresh the export indicators list (<number> <time unit>, e.g., 12 hours, 7 days, 3